Extreme local statistics in random graphs: maximum tree extension counts: Paths: the sparse case

 \section{Paths: the sparse case}

 In this section we deal with extension counts of rooted paths in the `sparse' case ${1 \ll pn \ll \log n}$.
 In particular, we state and prove Theorem~\ref{thm:paths} and Proposition~\ref{prop:km_asymp} below, which generalize Theorem~\ref{thm:sparseP2} to any $m$-edge path~$P_m$ rooted at an endpoint.
+As we shall see, here the typical behavior is determined by the parameter $k_m = k_m(n,\lambda)$, which for positive integers $n$ and~$\lambda \in (0, \log n)$ is recursively defined~as